elastic/e2e-testing/.ci/README.md

 Please remember to [destroy the stack](#destroying-the-stack-and-the-test-node) once you finished your testing.

 ### Create and configure test node

+There are different VM flavours that you can use to run the Elastic Agent and enrol it into the Stack: Debian, CentOS, SLES15, Oracle Linux... using AMD and ARM as architecture.
+You can find the full reference of the platform support [here](https://github.com/elastic/e2e-testing/blob/4517dfa134844f720139d6bab3955cc8d9c6685c/.ci/.e2e-platforms.yaml#L2-L42).

+In these VMs, the test framework will download a binary to install the Elastic Agent (TAR files, DEB/RPM packages...), and will execute the different agent commands to install, enroll, uninstall, etc.

 It's possible to configure the test node (OS, architecture), using the values that are already present in [the platforms descriptor](.e2e-platforms.yaml):